auth0/docs/articles/email/index.md

 If you haven't configured a **From address** for your emails, the following will occur:

 * If your email templates are not customized, they will be sent from `no-reply@auth0.com`.
-* Otherwise, they will be sent from the email address of the first owner of your Auth0 account.
+* Otherwise, they will be sent **without customizations** from the email address of the first owner of your Auth0 account.

 **NOTE:** Because of security reasons, it is not possible to send customized emails from any `@auth0.com` address.
 Appliance users can configure a similar domain blacklist.